nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Note:**
 1. As mentioned in the Validation Rules, only valid email addresses (in the form `local-part@domain`) and **Singapore** phone numbers are accepted.
 1. Birthdays should be added in DD MM YYYY format.
-1. You may add duplicate contacts (i.e., contacts with the same name, case-insensitive) but the F.A.R.T book will prompt you to confirm that you are adding a duplicate contact.
+1. You may add duplicate clients (i.e., clients with the same name, case-insensitive) but the F.A.R.T book will prompt you to confirm that you are adding a duplicate client.
 If you select `No` in the prompt window, the operation will be aborted and the client will not be added.
 Else, select `Yes` to add the new client.

 --------------------------------------------------------------------------------------------------------------------